troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 will only contain the item once.
 This avoids the PVR needing to process the same information repeatedly every day.

-The cache can then be used via the extra arguments:
+The cache can be used via the extra arguments:
 "--cache-driver=Redis"

 Other Perl CHI drivers can be used, but are not rigorously tested such as:
 "--cache-driver=File"

-The first time the programme is run, the formatted output is cached.
+The first time the programme is run, the formatted output is cached, so the run takes longer than normal as this information is saved.
-On the second and subsequent runs, the cache is checked, and if the formatted output is cached, then it is retrieved.
+On the second and subsequent runs, the cache is checked, and if the formatted output is already cached, then it is retrieved.

 With multiple days and hundreds of channels, this can significantly reduce overhead.
-On my test system, it reduced the run time from 134 seconds to 14 seconds.

 To check that redis caching is occurring, you can use "redis-cli --stat" to monitor keys/memory usage of the redis server.
 The server must have enough space to hold the cached data (maxmemory setting in the redis server's redis.conf).
+Since the server only uses as much memory as it needs, it can be useful to set it to a high value such as "maxmemory 1gb", and then monitor how much memory is actually used over the course of a week.

 File caching is an alternative to redis and can be used if you have a fast filesystem.
+Since file system does not natively support purging, it is recommended to also add the purge option.
+This is selected via "--cache-driver=File --cache-purge-expired".

 * --cache-driver
 Currently only "Redis" is tested and needs the extra Perl modules